shader-slang/slang/docs/cpu-target.md

 SLANG_PASS_THROUGH_CLANG,                   ///< Clang C/C++ compiler
 SLANG_PASS_THROUGH_VISUAL_STUDIO,           ///< Visual studio C/C++ compiler
 SLANG_PASS_THROUGH_GCC,                     ///< GCC C/C++ compiler
+SLANG_PASS_THROUGH_LLVM,                    ///< LLVM 'compiler' - includes LLVM and Clang
 SLANG_PASS_THROUGH_GENERIC_C_CPP,           ///< Generic C or C++ compiler, which is decided by the source type
 ```

+The `slang-llvm` (`SLANG_PASS_THROUGH_LLVM` pass-through) specifies a special slang version of LLVM.
+It's current main usage is allowing compiling C/C++ and allowing direct execution using the LLVM JIT feature.
+If `slang-llvm` is available it is the default downstream compiler for `host-callable`.
+This is because it allows faster compilation, avoiding the file system, and additionally can execute the compiled code directly.
+Regular C/C++ compilers require writing source files, and creating shared-libraries/dlls to make the `host-callable` function work.

 Sometimes it is not important which C/C++ compiler is used, and this can be specified via the 'Generic C/C++' option.
 This will aim to use the compiler that is most likely binary compatible with the compiler that was used to build the Slang binary being used.